Segun98/Segun98/README.md

 - Primarily a Front End Developer (ReactJS)
 - I build stuff mostly with the P(M)ERN stack (REST/GraphQL APIs)
 - I love GraphQL and TypeScript!
-- I plan to learn PHP/Laravel and Nestjs this year
+- I plan to learn PHP/Laravel and Nestjs this year and step up my Vuejs skills
 - Reading two books at the moment (I highly recommend): Javascript The Definitive Guide by David Flanagan and React Quickly: Painless Web Apps with React... by Azat Mardan
 - Recently rebuilt my portfolio with Vuejs❤️, check it out [https://segunos.vercel.app](https://segunos.vercel.app)